mfpms/mfpm-pkg/README.md

 # mfpk
-The package manager of mfpkg
+The package manager of mfpm